 This course provides students an opportunity to develop an individualized study plan on a specific theme, topic, or innovative area of their interest within the content area of math at a more advanced level that MTH135.
 With guidance from a faculty sponsor, the student will develop a course outline and completion plan.

-Prerequisite: Program Director approval
+Prerequisite: Program Director approval Terms Offered: As needed

 MTH245 Pre-Calculus with Trigonometry